Port District Resources

 However, RCW 53.35.045 allows port districts to adopt alternate dates for some of these steps, marked with asterisks above, culminating with final budget filing by the first Monday in December.

-- Port of Bremerton 2018 Budget Planning Schedule – Alternate budget dates, beginning with distribution of budget worksheets in July
+- Port of Bremerton Budget Planning Calendar (2018) – Alternate budget dates, beginning with distribution of budget worksheets in July

 - Port of Camas-Washougal Resolution No. 2-17 (2017) – Alternate budget dates

-- Port of Port Townsend 2018 Budget Schedule – Alternate budget dates with option for two public hearings
+- Port of Port Townsend Operating and Capital Budget Development Schedule (2018) – Alternate budget dates with option for two public hearings

-Port districts are allowed to spend a limited amount of money on “promotional hosting” to promote industrial development or trade within the district (RCW 53.36.120 - .150).
-Promotional hosting covers customary meals, refreshments, lodging, transportation, or any combination of those items in connection with:
+Port districts are allowed to spend a limited amount of money on “promotional hosting” to boost industrial development or trade within the district (RCW 53.36.120-.150).
+Promotional hosting covers customary meals, refreshments, lodging, transportation, or any combination of those items in connection with business meetings, social gatherings, or honoring ceremonies.
+These events must be related to authorized business promotional activities of the port.
+Hosting may also include reasonable, customary, and incidental entertainment, and souvenirs of nominal value.

 Article 8, section 8 of the state constitution specifically states that such expenses do not constitute a gift of public funds; port districts are the only local government agency with such authority.
 (However, aside from promotional hosting, port districts are still subject to the gift of public funds doctrine, which generally prohibits local governments from conveying gifts or financial benefits upon private parties.
 For more information, see our page Gift of Public Funds.)